nikumu/joestar-family-genealogical-tree/README.md

 # Joestar Family Genealogical Tree

-This project implements the genealogical tree of the famous Joestar family from JoJo's Bizarre Adventure using the power of declarative logic in Prolog.
+This project implements the genealogical tree of the famous Joestar family from [JoJo's Bizarre Adventure](https://jjba.fandom.com/pt-br/wiki/JoJo%27s_Bizarre_Adventure), using the power of declarative logic in Prolog.

 ### Features: